alan-turing-institute/synthetic_data_release/README.md

 This file is not shared here as it might contain sensitive information and needs to be requested from one of the leads of the CCHIC team.
 - Request from the CCHIC leads the following extra files:
   - `hash.json`: This is a dictionary hash that converts patient ID labels to the letter IDs shown in the report.
 This should be placed in the root directory of this repo.
   - `tests/inference/runconfig_cchic.json`; `tests/linkage/runconfig_cchic.json`; `tests/utility/runconfig_cchic.json`: These files are in the repo but they are missing the target IDs used when running the report's experiments.
-The CCHIC leads will be able to provide you with the versions used which contain the real target IDs.
+The files used for attribute inference is also missing the real prior values for HIV and CIR prevalence.
+The CCHIC leads will be able to provide you with the versions used which contain the real target IDs and prior values.
 These should be replace the `.json` files under the `tests/` directory.

 # Running the privacy and utility evaluation